 No matter what is making your tooth hurt, you shouldn’t stop flossing.
 Most of the time, your teeth hurt because they are getting used to being cleaned well.
 This is very important for people who have gingivitis.
 It can turn into periodontitis if it isn’t taken care of properly in the early stages.

 Make sure to move carefully and talk to your dentist.
 Don’t be afraid to ask all the questions that come to mind.
 Your overall health depends greatly on how well you care for your teeth and gums.
 Call us today with any questions.
-Contact our dentists in Richmond Hill, Ontario, will offer you the best dental services.
+Contact our dentists in Richmond Hill, Ontario, they will offer you the best dental services.